 Imagine therefore that when Meno went to Socrates to ask his question about whether virtue can be taught, his wife, who might be called Menousa, had a friend and neighbour due to give birth.
 She might very well call upon Phaenarete to come and assist, only to find that Xanthippe has come as well.
 The birth is delayed, and so to pass the time, the three engage in discussion, Xanthippe asking questions and Phaenarete making notes.
 Menousa is curious about the theories she has heard Meno discussing concerning whether knowledge is something that is created or recollected, and so she asks the question which she knows is uppermost in her husband’s mind: can virtue be taught?
 She challenges Xanthippe to elucidate, and in the course of the discussion the topic turns to the origins of knowledge and belief.

 Xanthippe suggests that Menousa summon one of her slave girls in order to illustrate the point.
 The dialogue we present here sticks closely to the original Meno dialogue in the Jowett translation (1871).
 The difference lies in the mathematics, which is parallel to, but distinct and less well-known.
 It suggests an extension or variation of what occurs in the Meno mathematically.
 We include the full dialogue to provide a slow emergence of the mathematics, and to provide a suitable context for our later comments.
+Our purpose in doing this is (a) to explore some interesting mathematics, (b) to remind ourselves about some ancient thought about how knowledge might emerge in dialogue, and (c) for fun.

 The Menousa